pololu/tic-arduino/README.md

 Several example sketches are available that show how to use the library.
-You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "TicMaestro".
+You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "Tic".
 If you cannot find these examples, the library was probably installed incorrectly and you should retry the installation instructions above.